2 Corinthians 1–3: Our Letter & Our Hearts

 2 Corinthians 1:3–7 LSB

 In 2 Corinthians, we see Paul’s humility and great love for believers.
-The following sentence is an incredible thing to write to a church that was as raucous as the church at Corinth:
+The following sentence is such an incredible thing to write to a church that was as raucous as the church at Corinth:

 Not that we lord it over your faith, but are workers with you for your joy; for in your faith you are standing firm.